kizniche/Mycodo/README.rst

 -  `Raspbian OS <https://www.raspberrypi.org/downloads/raspbian/>`__ flashed to a micro SD card
 -  An active internet connection

-Mycodo been tested to work with the Raspberry Pi (versions Zero, 1, 2, 3, and 4) following a fresh install of Raspbian Buster (2019-06-20) Lite version, with an active internet connection.
+Mycodo has been tested to work with Raspbian Buster Lite (2019-09-26).

 Install
 ~~~~~~~